-Located on the banks of the South Saskatchewan River, and only a short drive from Lake Diefenbaker makes Outlook a perfect place to make your home or enjoy your vacation!
-With the largest irrigation project in the province, Outlook has diversified it's strong traditional agriculture base to become "Saskatchewan's Garden."
+Located on the banks of the South Saskatchewan River and only a short drive from Lake Diefenbaker, Outlook is a perfect place to make your home or enjoy your vacation!
+With the largest irrigation project in the province, Outlook has diversified its strong traditional agriculture base to become "Saskatchewan's Garden."

-Outlook has various accommodations choices, from camping in the beautiful Outlook & District Regional Park to putting your feet up in Outlooks Hotels!
-This campground is very well treed and offers various recreational opportunities.
-Whether you enjoying canoeing, golfing, or hiking these activities are right at your fingertips!
+Outlook has various accommodations choices, one of which is this campground!
+It is very well treed and offers various recreational opportunities- whether you enjoying canoeing, golfing, or hiking, these activities are right at your fingertips!
 Website

 Outlook is fortunate enough to have some beautiful views of the river, but what makes Outlook even more fortunate is to have a beautiful golf course on the river banks of the South Saskatchewan River.
-Breath-taking views and this well kept golf course awaits you!
+Breath-taking views and this well-kept golf course await you!
 Website

 B.O.B (Big Orange Bridge)